rueedlinger/ml-resources/README.md

-# ml-resources
+# Statistics, Data Visualization and Machine Learning Resources

 A curated list of statistics, data visualization and machine learning resources which in find useful, have read or want to read.

 # Books
 ## Statistics